 Body shape as well as weight may affect heart health.
 "Apple-shaped" individuals with extra fat at the waistline may have a higher risk than "pear-shaped" people with heavy hips and thighs.
 If your waist is nearly as large as, or larger than, the size of your hips, you may have a higher risk for coronary heart disease.

 Ideally, the AHA preventive guidelines for women recommend women maintain/achieve a body mass index (BMI) between 18.5 and 24.9 and a waist circumference of less than 35 inches.
-Your BMI, a measurement that considers height as well as weight, can be calculated online at www.nhlbisupport.com/bmi/bmicalc.htm.
+You can calculate your BMI, a measurement that considers height and weight, online.

 For lasting weight loss, engage in regular, brisk physical activity and eat foods that are low in calories and fat.
-For physical activity, the current recommendations for women who need to lose weight and maintain weight loss are for 60 to 90 minutes of moderate exercise (such as brisk walking) most, preferably all, days of the week.
 Do not try to lose more than one half to one pound a week.

-Adjust your diet to include a wide variety of low-calorie, nutritious foods in moderate amounts from the basic food groups.
-Include pasta, rice, bread and other whole-grain foods, as well as fruits and vegetables, and keep other foods low in fat, since fat is the richest source of calories.
-But keep in mind that while many low–saturated-fat food products are now available, many of them are still loaded with sugar and therefore high in calories.
+Adjust your diet to include a variety of low-calorie, nutritious foods in moderate amounts from the basic food groups.
+Include pasta, rice, bread and other whole-grain foods, as well as fruits and vegetables, and keep other foods low in saturated fat.
+Unsaturated fats, as found in tree nuts and avocados, can be helpful because they can provide a sensation of fullness, while providing good nutrition.
+However, portions do matter, and excess calories need to be avoided.
+Also, keep in mind that many low–saturated-fat food products are loaded with sugar and therefore high in calories.

 Increase physical activity.
 Physical inactivity increases the risk of heart disease.
 It contributes directly to heart-related problems and increases the chances of developing other risk factors, such as high blood pressure and diabetes.

 Fortunately, it doesn't take a lot of effort to become physically active.
-As little as 30 minutes of moderate activity at least five, and preferably all, days of the week helps protect the heart and is recommended by the AHA.
-However, the recommendations rise to 60 to 90 minutes of moderate activity most, and preferably all, days of the week in women who need to lose or maintain weight.
+As little as 30 minutes of moderate activity at least five, and preferably all, days of the week, or 25 minutes of vigorous exercise at least three days a week helps protect the heart and is recommended by the AHA.
 Examples of moderate activity are brisk walking, bicycling, raking leaves and gardening.
 Vigorous exercise includes running, jogging, swimming laps and cross-country skiing.

 Once you get started, keep these guidelines in mind:

-Go slow.
+Go slowly.
 Before each session, take five minutes for stretching and slow movement to warm up, and at the end of the session, take five minutes to cool down with a slower pace.